jkottler/scrbrd/README.md

 I wanted to teach myself [meteor](https://www.meteor.com/).

 This project (in the early stages yet, unsuitable for any but the simplest use case) is my answer to both issues.

+# Instructions
+clone this repo to a local folder on a machine with meteor installed

+    cd scrbrd
+    meteor